Skip to main content

-With the rise of digital portals, companies hoped to streamline interactions and create more seamless experiences.
+With the rise of digital portals, companies hoped to streamline interactions and give customers a single place to manage documents and services.

 The Portal Dilemma

-Despite heavy investment in digital portals, the user engagement numbers remain low.
+Despite heavy investment in digital portals, user engagement numbers often remain low.

 Only 7% of people prefer receiving documents via a portal over more traditional methods like email or post, and fewer than 20% of portal users are active in any given month.